praveen686/ATAR/RISK_AND_PERFORMANCE_DISCLAIMER.md

 Trading can work against you as well as for you and can lead to large losses as well as gains.

-Genie Omnipresent and its managers, employees, shareholders and/or anyone on behalf Genie Omnipresent are NOT registered advisors by any state law and never presented themselves as such.
+Genie Trader and its managers, employees, shareholders and/or anyone on behalf Genie Trader are NOT registered advisors by any state law and never presented themselves as such.

-Under no circumstances shall Genie Omnipresent be liable for any loss or damage the VISITOR incurs as a result of any trading or investment based on any information or material receiving through the WEBSITE.
+Under no circumstances shall Genie Trader be liable for any loss or damage the VISITOR incurs as a result of any trading or investment based on any information or material receiving through the WEBSITE.

 THIS BRIEF STATEMENT CANNOT DISCLOSE ALL THE RISKS AND OTHER SIGNIFICANT ASPECTS OF TRADING THE MARKETS, YOU SHOULD THEREFORE CAREFULLY STUDY THIS TERMS AND CONDITIONS AND COMMODITY FUTURES, OPTIONS, STOCKS, FOREX, OR ANY OTHER FINANCIAL INSTRUMENT BEFORE YOU TRADE AS WELL AS CONSULT YOUR OWN REGISTERED INVESTMENT ADVISOR OR BROKER BEFORE INITIATING ANY TRADE.

-Genie Omnipresent does not pretend to advise anyone about any kind of trading or investment and therefore as stated above the use of this WEBSITE is for educational and entertainment purposes only.
+Genie Trader does not pretend to advise anyone about any kind of trading or investment and therefore as stated above the use of this WEBSITE is for educational and entertainment purposes only.